skypilot-org/skypilot/docs/source/running-jobs/environment-variables.rst

 ~~~~~~~~~~~~~~~

 We recommend passing secrets to any node(s) executing your task by first making
-it available in your current shell, then using ``--env`` to pass it to SkyPilot:
+it available in your current shell, then using ``--env SECRET`` to pass it to SkyPilot:

 .. code-block:: console